leath-dub/vboox/README.md

 Currently only supports Boox Note Air 2 over usb however I would absolutely would love to expand on this project feel free to open any issues or pr's.

+If you want your device to have support you can help ! even if you don't write the driver yourself opening an issue and being willing to gather device specifications.

 ### How does this work ?

 This uses adb to fetch kernel input events via the builtin `getevent` tool on android - then it simply creates an appropriate virtual device via evdev and emits any events it reads from `getevent`.